scottysinclair/barleydb/README.md

 The entity context functions as the executer of queries and persist requests.
 It also holds all of the entites.
 In this respect it is similar to the JPA EntityManager.
 The entity context however supports some extra features which the EntityManager does not:
-* Automatic garbage collection (can be turned off).
+* Automatic garbage collection for a more normal expectation of the Java programmer (can be turned off if desired).
 * Serialization - the EntityContext can be transferred across the wire.